5 ways I’ve wasted my marketing dollar (and what I’ve learnt)

 As I said at the top of this piece – it’s too late for me to mourn the mistakes I made above.
 The important thing is I’ve learned a lot from them.
 And hopefully you have too (with the added benefit of not having to make them in the first place!)

 Have you made any costly marketing mistakes in your time?
-I’d love to hear them in the comments below!
+I’d love to hear how you’ve wasted your marketing dollar in the comments below!